-Freddie Mac partnered with the Autistic Self Advocacy Network (ASAN) in 2012 to create an Autism Internship Program designed to match our business needs with the unique capabilities of individuals with autism spectrum disorder (ASD).
-The program allows us to reach into a largely untapped source of talent – young adults with ASD who have college degrees in fields such as computer science, mathematics and finance.
+Freddie Mac partnered with the Autistic Self Advocacy Network (ASAN) in 2012 to create an Autism Internship Program designed to match our business needs with the unique capabilities of individuals with autism spectrum disorder (ASD), an umbrella term for a group of disorders impacting communication, behaviors and social interaction.
+The program allowed us to reach into a largely untapped source of talent – young adults with ASD who have college degrees in fields such as computer science, mathematics and finance.

 "I was out of college for nearly four years and still had little to show for my education.
 I just wish that more companies would open up to the idea that having autistic employees isn't a liability.
 It can be quite an asset.
 Anyone out there with autism who thinks they don't have hope anymore or thinks they don't have a chance in the workplace they should reconsider and know that it's been done."